Amad2988/Blog-Api/README.md

 ## Auth Route

 I created a Login route which is a POST route in Postman.
 This route lets users login with their credentials.
+If their credentials are incorrect they will receive an error message and will be prompted to provide the correct information.